z0l1/ponte-proj/DEVNOTES.md

 If I'll have time, I can potentially improve on the CreateProjectPage colleague adder section.
 Could be a cool addition like saving each colleague as well and then requesting them for autocompletion?

+### Explanations

+#### Setup Stuff commit

+contains a bunch of setup environment setup like

+-   Absolute imports
+-   Tailwind setup (fix)
+-   Prettier config
+-   Tanstack useQuery setup

+#### Mantine

+I have removed mantine and have decided to use "raw" tailwind.
+Since mantine migrated to postcss (have not used this version) they seem to work funny together with tailwind.
+I have looked at other libraries but decided it will be way faster to just give the components a little styling by myself even if it looks more basic.